Here is an overview of features focusing on sponsored products in Elevate when Retail Media is enabled.

 Sponsored lists

-Sponsored lists are created on pages.
+Sponsored lists are created on category and landing pages.
 When retail media is enabled on your cluster, the option to create sponsored lists will be added to the Page editor.

 To add a list: